-- In response to the impact of Covid-19, we have focused on several initiatives to increase client communication and awareness, ensuring everyone was kept up to date through the uncertainty. - We have focused heavily on employee welfare over the last 12 months and have completed several successful initiatives to support our team members.
-We believe a happy, healthy team is what makes a great business. - We have implemented a state-of-the-art liquidity management system to fully automate our liquidity risk monitoring capabilities. - We have continued to build and expand our approach to Responsible Investment.
-More information can be found on our website.
+- In response to the impact of Covid-19, we have focused on several initiatives to increase client communication and awareness, ensuring everyone was kept up to date through the uncertainty, and the challenging months that we have all been through. - We have focused heavily on employee welfare over the last 12 months and have completed several successful initiatives to support our team members.
+We believe a happy, healthy team is what makes a great business. - We have implemented a state-of-the-art liquidity management system to fully automate our liquidity risk monitoring capabilities. - We have continued to build and expand our approach to responsible investment.
+More information can be found on our website. - Our sales and distribution teams have enhanced the systems they use to look after our investors throughout every stage of their investment journey. - We have successfully launched our Rathbone Greenbank Multi-Asset Portfolios. which means we can now offer a full suite of sustainable investment funds, and we continue to integrate ESG into our investment processes.

-Our board of directors concluded that Rathbone Unit Trust Management have invested significant resources this year to improve our business, and this has had a positive impact on our investors.
+Our board of directors concluded that Rathbone Unit Trust Management has invested significant resources this year to improve our business, and this has had a positive impact on our investors.

-🧐 2.
-Corporate culture
+2. Corporate culture